holo-q/errloom/README.md

 TODO show a training report example, image of tensorboard, wandb, etc.

+For detailed instructions, please refer to the [wiki](https://google.com/).

-## 3. Roadmap
+## Roadmap

-### Atropos Integration
+### Atropos + Holoware

-Write an holoware environment for Nous Research Atropos reinforcement learning library. (optional dependency on Atropos) This will allow the experiments conducted by Errloom users to scale using their more sophisticated pipeline for distributed training across the globe.
+We write an holoware environment for Nous Research Atropos reinforcement learning library. (optional dependency on Atropos) This will allow the experiments conducted by Errloom users to scale using their more sophisticated pipeline for distributed training across the globe.
 We envision a market of environments and holowares where users submit proposals that are taken by compute volunteers.